What shall we say then? Are we to continue in sin so that grace may increase?

 For if we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection,

-What does this connate union mean for us?
+What does this connate union mean for the believer?
 It means our lives cannot be understood in isolation from Jesus.
 Apart from him we can do nothing.
 We can’t bear fruit, we can’t grow, and we can’t live.
 But connected to him in connate union, we don’t need to do a thing to make this new life happen.
-We just need to receive it.
+We just receive it.
 To partake in his divine nature requires only that we live in the union that is already ours.